TIBCOSoftware/snappydata/docs/reference/sql_reference/indexes.md

 # INDEXES

-A RowStore virtual table that describes table indexes.
+A SnappyData virtual table that describes table indexes.

 See <a href="../language_ref/ref-create-index.html#create-index" class="xref" title="Creates an index on one or more columns of a table.">CREATE INDEX</a>.